I’ve always craved a nomadic lifestyle.

 In 2022, I created the conditions for a long-term backpacking trip.
 I quit my job.
 Dan (work colleague and romantic partner) joined suit.
 We created a spreadsheet containing our route, transports, cost, hostels and activities at each stop.
 We each had a budget of £10,000 and the ambition to get as far as we could on our savings.

-Three years on, Dan and I are still galavanting around the globe in search of new flavours, experiences and knowledge.
+Years later, Dan and I are still galivanting around the globe in search of new flavours, experiences and knowledge.
 Dan is now a fully fledged ghost-writer of transport content (you can thank him for the Tunisia louage routes and Central America border crossing content) and walking tours, editor-in-chief and top cheerleader encouraging me to put pen to paper (metaphorically).

 To this day, we continue to be self-funded travel bloggers – working in the event industry in the UK during the summer and skedaddling somewhere warm in the winter.
 Being a freelancer in a seasonal industry allows us greater freedom to travel the world.